Welcome to the Equine Shiatsu Association (tESA)

 Shiatsu and the Fragile Horse

 A chance to watch and work with horses that are very elderly, may have advanced symptoms of disease, post operative and the emotionally fragile too.
-The weekend will be a mixture of talks and discussions about various problems encountered in the care of these horses and practical sessions of shiatsu.
-The weekend is open to all and anyone who is interested in equine shiatsu specifically or just horse care in general, is most welcome.

 What is Shiatsu?